Overview

 A channel forms the basis of communication in webMethods.io B2B.
 It encompasses a variety of underlying protocols such as HTTP, AS2, and so on to facilitate document exchange.
 All transactions among partners therefore leverage the underlying transport and exchange capabilities of channels.

-All AS2 communication is Drummond TM certified in webMethods.io B2B.
+Important: All AS2 and AS4 communications are Drummond TM certified in webMethods.io B2B.

 Inbound channels.
 Operates by listening to any inbound communication.
 The B2B enterprise receives documents on all the endpoint URLs you created.